mui-neuro/swi-cnn/README.md

 # Automated Segmentation of Deep Brain Nuclei using Convolutional Neural Networks and Susceptibility Weighted Imaging

 ## Background
 The current repository contains the code used to train and evaluate the segmentation framework (SWI-CNN) presented in the paper "Automated Segmentation of Deep Brain Nuclei using Convolutional Neural Networks and Susceptibility Weighted Imaging".
 This framework implements five different U-Net architectures (3D U-Net, V-Net, U-Net++, FC-Dense Net, and Dilated FC-Dense Net) as well as an ensemble of these models (EMMA) to perform the segmentation of the dentate nucleus (DEN), red nucleus (RN), substantia nigra (SN), and the subthalamic nuclei (STN) from SW images.
 It uses a two steps approach to 1) localize the regions on lower resolution images, and 2) segment the regions from full resolution images.
-This framework allows for the prediction of individual regions and well as the prediction of multiple closely located regions (RN, SN, STN).
+This framework allows for the prediction of individual regions as well as the prediction of multiple anatomically close regions (RN, SN, STN).

 ## Installation
 1. Clone this repository.
 Download the trained models (from https://download.i-med.ac.at/neuro/archive/swi-cnn_models.tar.gz) and extract them in the main directory.